davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 </configuration>
 ```

+Modules are constructed by the runtime and can't be passed any state in the constructor.

 ### Behaviors

 Before we dive into each of the various components of System.Web we should discuss some of the default behaviors in the system like the infamous "yellow screen of death" (YSOD from here on out).